mendhak/gpslogger/README.md

 You can download the APK directly [from the releases](https://github.com/mendhak/gpslogger/releases).

-The oldest Android 2.x release is [here](https://github.com/mendhak/gpslogger/releases/tag/v43).
+The last Android 2.x release is [here](https://github.com/mendhak/gpslogger/releases/tag/v43).

 ## Contribute

-You can help with [translations](http://crowdin.net/project/gpslogger-for-android)
+You can help with [translations](http://crowdin.net/project/gpslogger-for-android) on Crowdin.

 You can also submit [pull requests](https://help.github.com/articles/using-pull-requests) for bug fixes and new features.